Aruksa/Event_Seeker/README.md

 - **Scalable Database and Indexing**

   - PostgreSQL generates unique IDs for events, which are then indexed in Elasticsearch for rapid search and retrieval.
-  - **Data-Intensive Setup**: A preloaded dataset of 1 million events demonstrates the system's capability to handle extensive data loads.
+  - **Data-Intensive Setup**: A preloaded dataset of <span style="color: green;">**1 million**</span> events, generated with Faker.js, demonstrates the system's capability to handle extensive data loads.

+- **Comprehensive Search and Filter**

+  - **General Event Search**: Users can search all available events using titles, start and end dates, and locations.
+  - **User-Specific Event Search**: Users can filter their own events for easy management.

 - **Authentication and Interface**
   - Secure authentication handled with JWT tokens.